I work from home with my five kids and wife and review everything from gag gifts to men's collectibles and computer hardware.

 Many college dorm rooms don't have TVs installed in them.
 The UN32EH5300 from Samsung is a good and cheap option that has built-in Wi-fi that allows them to easily connect to services like Hulu and Netflix.

-Hopefully you've enjoyed this list.
+Hopefully this list will help you find something to give the college student in your life.
 I'm here to help, so if you have any questions, be sure to ask them in the open discussion area below.